Skip to content

 FieldTwin Design supports direct import from WFS (read: Web Feature Service) mapping servers/services such as e.g. ArcGIS.
 This means you can directly import Web Mapping Features as vector data e.g. existing pipeline data as new connections in FT Design.
 Read more about Using WFS

-If you are working on project on the Norwegian continental shelf you can now access the Norwegian Petroleum Directory open map service and visualise information such as pipelines.
+If you are working on project on the Norwegian continental shelf you can now access the Norwegian Offshore Directorate Open Map service and visualise information such as pipelines.

 They provide the following map services:

-As an example, this is the WFS URL for the NPD map service:
+As an example, this is the WFS URL for the NOD map service:

 Terms of Use